Want your company to be a part of this list?Learn More

-There are a variety of different types of solar companies out there that can help you to go green.
-Understanding the difference between these types of solar energy companies and what each one has to offer gives you a leg up when determining which company is best for you.
+A variety of different types of solar companies can help you to go green.
+Understanding the difference between these types of solar energy companies and what each one has to offer can help you determine which type of company you’re looking for.

 Solar dealers: These companies have received permission to sell certain manufacturers’ solar products.
 Some dealers have their own in-house solar installation team, while others outsource installations to third parties.